1. Can I submit the same project to both the branch and national award programs?

 - quality of the written report

+In the case of the Leadership award, evidence-based practice, rather than scientific rigour, will be key to scoring these submissions.
 The numeric totals from the appraisers are averaged.
 Within each award category, the project with the highest average rating is considered for award.

 6. If I submit a project, will I receive feedback from the appraisers assigned to review my project?

 No. The appraisers do not perform a full critique of the project (as would be the case for a journal article submission).
 Any comments that are supplied are directed solely to the Awards Committee for the purpose of scoring and ranking the award submissions.
-Furthermore, providing a peer-review mechanism is outside of the scope of the National Awards Program.
+Furthermore, providing a peer-review mechanism is outside of the scope of the Awards Program.
 If you wish to receive feedback on your project, please consider submitting a manuscript for publication in the Canadian Journal of Hospital Pharmacy (CJHP).

 7. If I serve as an appraiser, will I receive feedback on my appraisals?

-No. The the Awards Committee does not perform a full critique of the appraisals and hence cannot and will not comment on their quality.
+No. The Awards Committee does not perform a full critique of the appraisals and hence cannot and will not comment on their quality.

 8. If my project wins, how will my team be recognized?